 Trauma Resuscitation in Kids (TRIK) course

-Trauma Resuscitation in Kids (TRIK) is a two-day simulation-based course.
-It is designed for health care providers in Canada and abroad who manage pediatric trauma patients, with a focus on the roles of team leader and team members.
+Trauma Resuscitation in Kids (TRIK) is a two-day simulation-based course designed for health care providers who manage pediatric trauma patients, with a focus on the roles of team leader and team members.

 What you’ll learn

 Starting from primary survey and initial resuscitation, the course takes an interactive approach to managing common and uncommon pediatric trauma cases.

 Upon successful completion of the course, you will be able to

 - describe the differences between adult and child pathophysiology,

 - conduct a primary and secondary survey for pediatric trauma cases,